Web Content Accessibility Guidelines: Understanding WCAG 2.0

 2. Full Pages

-Full pages must conform to the conformance level (either A or AA).
-Certain elements of the page must not be excluded to meet conformance, such as headings, images, table of contents, abbreviations, etc.
+Full pages must meet the conformance level requirements (either A or AA).
+Certain elements of the page cannot be excluded, such as headings, images, table of contents, abbreviations, menus, etc.

 3. Complete Process